Beginning of Teen Missions

 Teen Missions was founded in 1970 with confidence that as young people experienced the mission field, God would call many to a life dedicated to world evangelism.
 Since that time, over fifty thousand teens and adults from the U.S. and Canada have experienced missions firsthand.
 They have assisted with evangelistic and building projects with more than one hundred established missions in over sixty countries.

 Over the years, Teen Missions has developed into more than a short-term mission organization for young people.
 Now it offers many long-term opportunities, not only at the U.S. headquarters, but also overseas.
 Teen Missions has national staff members in 23 countries.

 Beginning of Florida Free

-Since then, BMW has expanded.
-Now, BMW is in Cambodia, Cameroon, Honduras, India, Indonesia, Madagascar, Malawi, Myanmar, Philippines, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.
+Since then, BMW has expanded to Cambodia, Cameroon, Honduras, India, Indonesia, Madagascar, Malawi, Myanmar, Philippines, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.
 As staff and facilities become available, we hope to open more schools.